zvxzdx/runeforge-wiki-ru/specific-guide/ui/custom-cursors.md

 ## Windows cursors

 The pointers that the Windows Operating system uses are located under <kbd style="background-color:#343942">C:\Windows\Cursors</kbd>.
-Using the <a href="https://forums.getpaint.net/topic/927-icon-cursor-and-animated-cursor-format-v37-may-2010/page/13/#comment-514467">.ico .cur and .ani paint.net plugin</a> you can open these pointers in paint.<span>net</span> without needing to convert any files.
+Using the <a href="https://forums.getpaint.net/topic/927-icon-cursor-and-animated-cursor-format-v37-may-2010/page/13/#comment-514467">.ico .cur and .ani paint.net plugin</a> and [.svg and .svgz plugin for paint.net](https://forums.getpaint.net/topic/117086-scalable-vector-graphics-filetype-alternative-plugin-svg-svgz/) you can open these pointers in paint.<span>net</span> without needing to convert any files.

+## Useful Links and Resources

+- [Open Cursor Library](http://www.rw-designer.com/cursor-library), there are many cursors for Windows here

+ - [The Spriters Resource](https://www.spriters-resource.com/), there are cursors from some games here

+ - [paint<span>.net</span>](https://forums.getpaint.net) forum, you can find useful plugins for paint<span>.net</span> here